-• Assessing covenant strength - This includes, but is not limited to, credit checks on potential tenants or strategic partners, meetings with the senior management of potential tenants of large value transactions, a detailed review of their accounting statements, and charges on land where necessary in order to have security over any investment.

-- Assessing a thorough financial business case costing not only the purchase price or amount invested, but also associated long term costs such as future maintenance and void costs.
-This includes setting aside provisions as follows: - Although the Council predominantly borrows at cheap variable rates, any financial business case is charged at higher long-term rates.
+- Assessing covenant strength This includes, but is not limited to, credit checks on potential tenants or strategic partners, meetings with the senior management of potential tenants of large value transactions, or strategic partners to perform a detailed review of their accounting statements, and charges on land where necessary in order to have ongoing security over any investment. - Assessing a thorough financial business case costing not only the purchase price or amount invested, but also associated long term costs such as future maintenance and void costs.
+This includes setting aside provisions as follows: - a) Although the Council predominantly borrows at cheaper variable rates, any financial business case is charged at long-term rates.
 This ensures should interest rates rise in the future, the Council has factored in the risk of higher future borrowing costs.

-An interest rate reserve is held to mitigate against future rate rises affecting the Councils ability to provide services. - b) The Council also charges a void adjustment to each business case.
-This reserves a percentage of the income so that when the initial lease period expires, the Council has enough funds set aside to cover the loss of income and void costs such as empty rates for up to 12 months should that tenant decide not to renew a lease, leaving the Council having to find a new tenant.
-This adjustment is taken to the Property Reserve, an earmarked reserve used to ensure a future loss of tenant does not affect the Council's ability to provide services. - c) The Council also has a similar maintenance reserve, where, depending on the age and condition of the building, between 5% and 10% of all income is put in reserve each year to cover future maintenance works to the buildings.
-This Maintenance Reserve is then used to fund the Repairs and Renewals Programme prepared by the Property Services Team. - Where housing is delivered through one of the Council's housing companies, the provisions for maintenance will have already been taken through a maintenance contract prior to the payment of income to the Council.
+b) The Council charges a void adjustment to each business case.
+This reserves a percentage of related income so that when the initial lease period expires, the Council has funds set aside to cover the loss of income and void costs such as empty rates for up to 12 months should a tenant decide not to renew a lease, whilst the Council finds a new tenant.
+This adjustment is taken to the Property Reserve, an earmarked reserve used to mitigate against the impact of a future loss of tenant on the Council's ability to provide services.

+- c) The Council has a Maintenance Reserve, where, depending on the age and condition of the building, a relevant percentage of received income is put in reserve each year to cover future maintenance works to the building. - Where housing is delivered through one of the Council's housing companies, the provisions for maintenance will have already been taken through a maintenance contract prior to the payment of income to the Council.
 The Council therefore budgets for and receives, the net income from housing rental income. - Decisions on property purchases are also subject to additional levels of scrutiny through staff meetings.
-Discussions will take place between members of Corporate Leadership Team, Asset Management, Strategic Housing, Development Management, Legal Services and Financial Services to scrutinise the due diligence that has been carried out, and to scrutinise financial business cases to ensure potential purchases are sound. - Once a property has been purchased, the Council will continue to monitor credit ratings and financial statements of the tenant regularly to ensure loss adjustments can be made accurately and in a timely manner should the tenant's credit rating or financial performance decrease.
+Discussions will take place between members of Corporate Leadership Team, Asset Management, Strategic Housing, Development Management, Legal Services and Financial Services to consider the due diligence that has been carried out, and to scrutinise financial business cases to ensure potential purchases are sound. - Once a property has been purchased, the Council will continue to monitor credit ratings and financial statements of the tenant regularly to ensure loss adjustments can be made accurately and in a timely manner should the tenant's credit rating or financial performance decrease.